RS-DAT/JupyterDaskOnSLURM/user-guide.md

 ```
 After accepting the license term and selecting the installation location (the default is `${HOME}/mambaforge`), type `yes` to initialize Mambaforge.
 Logout/login to activate.

-Create a new environment using the conda environment file provided in this repository:
+Create a new environment using the conda environment file in this repository - note that the base version of this file has been provided but can be updated to include relevant packages for your workflow:
 ```shell
 mamba env create -f environment.yaml
 ```